Eric Haase Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks fifth in the league.
+- The White Sox pitching staff ranks fourth in the league with a collective 9.4 strikeouts per nine innings.

-- The White Sox have the 25th-ranked team ERA across all MLB pitching staffs (4.81).
+- The White Sox have the 26th-ranked team ERA across all MLB pitching staffs (4.79).

-- White Sox pitchers combine to surrender the third-most home runs in baseball (71 total, 1.4 per game).
+- White Sox pitchers combine to surrender 72 total home runs at a rate of 1.4 per game (fourth-most in the league).

 © 2023 Data Skrive.
 All rights reserved.